jeisenma/ProgrammingConcepts/07-animation/animation.md

 ## Examples
  - [Animated Sprite][] ([data](pcad.py?page=07-animation/animatedSprite/data.zip))
- - [Recorded Motion][]
+ - [Recorded Motion][] ([variable length animations][])
  - [Making Waves][]
  - [Bouncing ball][]
  - [Springs][]

 ## Lab
-- Noisy Worm - Create a worm out of a series of circles.
+- [Noisy Worm][] - Create a worm out of a series of circles.
 Move the head of the worm with a noise function.
 Make the rest of the worm's body follow the head by remembering previous head positions.

 ## Reading
 - [LPTHW: 34](http://learnpythonthehardway.org/book/ex34.html)